janrueth/SiriServer/README.md

 It supports multi-language inputs.

 You should also checkput the [plugin.py](https://github.com/Eichhoernchen/SiriServer/blob/master/plugin.py) to see what a plugin has for predefined methods.
 You can also look at the [time](https://github.com/Eichhoernchen/SiriServer/blob/master/plugins/time.py) plugin, it sends more complexe objects and does meaningful localized output.
+And does more complex processing of different inputs

 What else is here?
 ------------------